Narrow-gauge lines of the Victorian Railways: Operations

+Alignments

 A number of studies were made of overseas narrow-gauge railways such as the Darjeeling Himalayan Railway in India and the Ffestiniog Railway in Wales.
 An initial decision to build the lines in gauge was changed to gauge for the Victorian lines.
 This gauge was being adopted on other lines in the British Empire at this time, such as the Kalka-Shimla Railway and the Sierra Leone Government Railway.
 The railways were constructed using 60 lb/yd rail, initially obtained from broad-gauge lines that were being upgraded.
 A maximum grade of 1 in 30 (3.33%) was adopted, while the minimum radius of curves was 2 chains i.e. 132 ft.

+Safeworking

 Apart from a couple of experiments with other systems, all lines were operated by the Staff and Ticket method of safeworking, as was standard Victorian Railways practice for this system.

+Loading gauge

+The maximum dimensions for rolling stock, when loaded, on the narrow gauge lines was 9 ft 6 in from the railhead at the centreline, decreasing to 9 ft at the sides; the maximum width was 6 ft up to 1 ft 9 in from the wagon floor (3 ft 9.75 in from the railhead), with an extra 6 in either side permitted above that height.

+Vehicle weights

+In 1916, 1926 and 1939 (among other years), weights for various train consist arrangements were published.
+The assumption was that each passenger carriage would weigh an additional 2 LT when fully loaded.